unknownbrackets/maxcso/README.md

 ### Linux / Unix

 Aside from gcc/g++ or clang, you will also need liblz4-dev and libuv1-dev, or similar.

+### Packages

+Community provided packages are available on some platforms under "maxcso".
+Please confirm version and security before using.
+Thanks should go to their respective maintainers.

 Credits and licensing